oracle-livelabs/developer/sqlcl-mcp-server-intro/5-build-a-react-app.md

 1. By now you should have a starter React web application.

-2. If you attempted to create one on your own, try this Lab again, but use the provided prompt verbatim.
+2. If you attempted to create one on your own, try this Lab again but use the provided prompt verbatim.
 Compare the results; what worked, what didn't work?

 3. Need more help?
 Review the **Learn More** section of this Lab for helpful blog posts and tutorials.